earthrise-media/plastics/README.md

 ### Setup

-The repo is known to work with Python 3.7 but not 3.6.
+The code is known to run on Python 3.7 but not 3.6.
 ```
 $ python -m venv env
 $ source env/bin/activate